4 Stages of Gout: Which Stage Are You In?

 At this stage, uric acid crystallizes and silently accumulates in the joint.
 Treatment is not required at this stage and no medication is required but if you do find out by taking a blood test, that you do suffer from hyperuricemia, a change in your diet should take place immediately.

 Second stage is the very first gout attack.
 What they call Acute Gout or Acute Gouty Arthritis.
-Yes your first time comes to a shock and is excruciatingly painful causing severe inflammation and severe pain in the joint.
-Before that night where you got your gout attack, you consumed something like seafood, organ meat, had too many Cokes or a night of drinking that raised your uric acid levels which triggered your gout attack.
+Yes your first time comes as a shock and is excruciatingly painful causing severe inflammation and severe pain in the joint.
+Before that night, where you got your gout attack, you may have consumed something like seafood, organ meat, had too many Cokes or had a night of drinking that raised your uric acid levels which triggered your gout attack.

 Even stress or the presence of another illness can cause it too!
 The pain will escalate over the next 8 to 12 hours making walking very difficult.
 Generally, this gout attack will be in the big toe area and will feel like a broken foot.
 The inflamed area will be reddish and you can experience a slight fever or even chills.

 You should find some relief after three days but symptoms can hang around up to 10 days and sometimes even longer.
 These attacks can then become more severe and prolonged if nothing is done about them.
 The next acute attack can take months or more than a year to reoccur.
 Over time, however, attacks can last longer and occur more frequently.

 Next up is the third stage, what they call Intercritical Gout or Interval Gout which is the period of time in between gout attacks where you feel no symptoms and your joints function properly.
 Life is great and you feel great but everything is just an illusion!
 For most gout sufferers, uric acid in the blood remains high and the crystals remain in the joint.